uroshm/listen/README.md

 - And much more

 ## Quick Start
-- Update the frontend/.env file with your OpenRouter API key.
+- Update the <a href="https://github.com/uroshm/listen/blob/main/frontend/.env">frontend/.env file</a> with your OpenRouter API key.
 - Run with Docker:

 ```sh